Virginia Theatre (Champaign): Roger Ebert's Film Festival

-Every April, the Theatre is host to Ebertfest: Roger Ebert's Film Festival.
+the Theatre is host to Ebertfest: Roger Ebert's Film Festival.
 Beginning in 1999 as Roger Ebert's Overlooked Film Festival, it has become a very popular event with festival passes selling out well in advance.
 Founded by Chicago Sun-Times film critic Roger Ebert, the event hosts several less known films as well some popular films.
+In September 2025, it was announced that the 2025 event marked its final year in Champaign, citing "financial considerations".
+The announcement did not include specific details about the future of the festival, but said that festival founders "are actively exploring inspired ideas for reinventing Ebertfest".

-Following Ebert's death in 2013, organizers in Champaign announced plans to raise $125,000 to build a life-size bronze statue of Ebert in the town.
+Following Ebert's death in 2013, organizers in Champaign announced plans to raise $125,000 to build a life-size bronze statue of Roger Ebert in the town.
 The composition was selected by Ebert's wife Chaz and depicts him sitting in the middle of three theater seats giving his trademark "thumbs up" gesture.
 The sculpture was unveiled at the 2014 Ebertfest, and sits directly outside the theater.